mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * A few more examples added to the Resources section above.
     * Just found the [Web MIDI Api](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API).
       * After doing some more research, the Web Audio API still seems better.

+  * 10:18am PST - am PST --- Going to attempt to build an audio upload & visualizer.
+    * Finding tutorial